geopm/geopm/service/docs/source/runtime.rst

 processes in all configurations.
-Please refer to your site documentation about CPU affinity for the best solution on the system you are using and consider extending the geopmlaunch wrapper to support your system configuration (please see the CONTRIBUTING.rst file for information about how to share these implementations with the community).
+Please refer to your site documentation about CPU affinity for the best solution on the system you are using and consider extending the geopmlaunch wrapper to support your system configuration (please see the :doc:`contrib` for information about how to share these implementations with the community).